Mukhairi Ajmal: Selangor

 On 25 December 2019, Mukhairi moved to joined Selangor, being initially assigned to the Selangor II in Malaysia Premier League.
 The following 14 July 2020, after made several appearances for reserve team, he was promoted outright by the Red Giants first team.
 Mukhairi made his first team – and Super League – debut for Selangor on 3 October 2020, starting in a 7–0 away victory over PDRM.
 On second season with the club, he scored his first goal in the league match against Sri Pahang in a 3–1 win on 6 March 2021.
 He managed to make a significant impact in most games and came away with a respectable played in twenty games in the league matches and provide one goal and one assist for the club.

 In his third season, Mukhairi began wearing the number 7 shirt for Selangor in 2022, signalling coach Michael Feichtenbeiner's intent to use him as his main box-to-box and playmaker.
 On 1 October, Mukhairi scored with a powerful shot from 25 yards in the 32nd minute against Melaka United.
 The goal later earned him the Best Goal of the Malaysian League 2022 for the goal of the year.
 On 16 November, the 21-year-old provided all three assists corner for Richmond Ankrah, Caion and Sharul Nazeem's goal in a 3–1 win against Terengganu at Malaysia Cup semi-final, to take his assist tally to 9.
 Mukhairi finished his third season with concluding 3 goals and 9 top assist for the club, in 32 appearances across all competitions.

 Prior to the 2023 season, Mukhairi was given the squad number 10 following the release of Caion, the club's previous number 10.
 He joined a famous list of players to wear the number 10, most notably the late Mokhtar Dahari, a legend striker of the squad who hold the record as the top scorer for the club with 177 goals.
 Mukhairi began the 2023 season firmly established in Selangor's starting line-up.
 Mukhairi scored his first goals of the new campaign on 15 April 2023, scoring a brace in a 4–0 victory against Sri Pahang in the FA Cup.
 On 7 June 2023, he scored an opening goal to beat Kelantan United 7–1 at the Sultan Muhammad IV Stadium.
 He completed the season with 31 appearances, 6 goals and providing 4 assist in all competitions.

+After an indifferent 2025–26 season wearing the number 10 shirt, Mukhairi returned to his former number 29 shirt.